 After you have verified your source server meets the Requirements on page 6, verify that your target server meets the requirements below for full server migration.
 Keep in mind that a target server may meet these requirements but may not be suitable to stand-in for a source after cutover.
-See Target compatibility on page 112 for additional information regarding an appropriate target server for your particular source.
+See Target compatibility on page 111 for additional information regarding an appropriate target server for your particular source.

-- Operating system-Your existing physical or virtual target server can have any of the following Windows operating system editions. - Windows 2008 R2 Service Pack 1 or later with the following editions: Datacenter, Enterprise (i386, x64), Standard (i386, x64), Essential Business Server, Web Server, Foundation Server, Small Business Server (including SBS 2011), or Storage Server Edition - Windows 2012 or Windows 2012 R2 with the following editions: Datacenter, Standard, Essentials, or Foundation Edition - Microsoft Server Core 2008 R2 SP1, 2012, and 2012 R2 are supported for mirroring, replication, and cutover.
-However, DNS updates are not supported for Server Core servers. - Hyper-V servers-Full server migration of a Hyper-V server is not supported. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
-The amount depends on your operating system version and ranges from 350-500 MB. - The program files can be installed to any volume while the Microsoft Windows Installer files are automatically installed to the operating system boot volume.
+- Operating system-Your existing physical or virtual target server can have any of the following Windows operating system editions. - Windows 2008 R2 Service Pack 1 or later - Windows 2012 or Windows 2012 R2 - Microsoft Server Core 2008 R2 SP1, 2012, and 2012 R2 are supported for mirroring, replication, and cutover.
+However, DNS updates are not supported for Server Core servers. - Boot mode-The boot mode can be EFI/UEFI or BIOS. - Hyper-V servers-Full server migration of a Hyper-V server is not supported. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
+The amount depends on your operating system version and ranges from 350-500 MB.

+The program files can be installed to any volume while the Microsoft Windows Installer files are automatically installed to the operating system boot volume.